© 2024 WSKG

 Part of keeping with tradition is making sure the fair reflects the state's agriculture and markets.
 LaFave said this year's Ag and Horticulture building will better reflect that.
 Updated flower display spaces and a Taste New York space are helping to keep agriculture at the forefront.

 Another fun way that's happening?
 Baby goats.
-Lauren Stienmetz of Steinmetz Family Farm is the brains behind the new baby goat petting station.
+Lauren Steinmetz of Steinmetz Family Farm is the brains behind the new baby goat petting station.
 She said it's a space for people to relax and connect with animals.

-"My favorite part is always seeing people come in the stand, I'm talking young to older adults, and they are just so happy, so relaxed and they just love the baby goats so much," Stienmetz said.
+"My favorite part is always seeing people come in the stand, I'm talking young to older adults, and they are just so happy, so relaxed and they just love the baby goats so much," Steinmetz said.

 "This allows us to take dairy farming on the road," Jensen said.
 "We know that consumers are further and further removed from the farm and they can't always get to the farm, so our mobile dairy experience, we can take the farm right to the folks."